How do you react when you’ve misplaced your mobile device?

 No. 6: Confidence that you’re reaching your employees

-The traditional way of measuring communication or adoption of an initiative is to track output.
+The traditional way of measuring engagement or adoption of an initiative is to track output.
 How many emails were sent?
 What was put on the Intranet?
 How many messages were posted on collaboration channels?
-But those “analytics” leave open the question about who actually read any of it.
+But those “analytics” leave open the question about who actually read any of it, and that needs to be part of your communications strategy.

-An Employee App, such as the Firstup technology, offers unprecedented insight into the performance of the content.
+An employee app, such as the Firstup technology, offers unprecedented insight into the performance of the content.
 Metrics include data related to platform activity, employee engagement, content performance, and external sharing.
-Ultimately, you have a better understanding if your messages are actually driving people to take the intended actions.
+Ultimately, you have a better understanding if your messages are actually driving users to take the intended actions.

 Armed with that information—and not just gut feelings—content creators and executives can see what’s working and what’s not.
 Then, they can refine their strategy based on what their employees want.
-They also can report that success to their leadership to show the impact on the business.
+They also can report that success to their leadership to show how the company communicates can impact the bottom line.

 No. 7: Build a personal connection with your employees

-An Employee App enables companies to have conversations with each person – as an individual.
-It’s personalized.
+An employee app enables companies to have conversations with each person – as an individual.
+It’s personalized, and it’s your brand.
 It’s like you’re having a one-on-one conversation.
+It builds company culture.
 And the employee can provide instant feedback.
-It can be by liking a post, making a comment, or offering his or her opinion in a real-time pulse survey.
+It can be by liking a post, making a comment, answering employee surveys, or offering his or her opinion in a real-time pulse survey.

 It builds a more vibrant, closer, and deeper connection.